kum-deepak/elastic-dc/README.md

 ## Quick start

 - This has been developed using Elasticsearch 7.10.
 Install Elasticsearch and update the URL in [src/common.rb](src/common.rb).
+This sample is developed using `blacktop/elasticsearch:7.10` docker image.
 - This has been developed using Ruby 2.7.
 However, it should work with any new ruby.
 - To install all required gems, in this folder.